1011-git/geo-buffer/README.md

 The `buffer_polygon()` function (resp. `buffer_multi_polygon()` function) produces a `MultiPolygon` after applying an buffer operation to the given `Polygon` (resp. `MultiPolygon`).
 The absolute value of the argument passed with determines the distance between each edge of the result multi-polygon and the original input.
-The sign determines the orientation where the result expands.
+The sign determines the direction where the result expands.
 Positive values mean it goes outward -- that is, it expands, -- and negative values mean goes inward
 -- it deflates --.

-Each code snippets below is a brief guide to use this crate.
+Code snippets below is a brief guide to use this crate.
 Click 'Result' to expand the visualized result.
 (The red polygon designates the input, and the orange one designates the results.)

 ### Example